hschhhwwwo0o/yamu/README.md

 &emsp; _Model-View-Controller metaphor and its application structuring paradigm for thinking about (and implementing) interactive application components was developed.
 Models are those components of the system application that actually do the work (simulation of the application domain).
 They are kept quite distinct from views, which display aspects of the models.
 Controllers are used to send messages to the model, and provide the interface between the model with its associated views»_

-&emsp;&emsp;<ins>«A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope</ins>
+&emsp;<ins>«A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope</ins>

-An architecture is developed where modules play the role of MVC models.
+&emsp;An architecture is developed where modules play the role of MVC models.
 Controllers use module methods; one controller can be linked to several modules; controller serves as a link between modules and view; controllers are not linked to the framework and are just classes, so they can be reused with any other framework to render the view.
 View calls controller methods and knows nothing about business logic.

 The structure of the project is a modular monolith.

 &emsp;_«The modular monolith is a variation as a subset of the single-process monolith: a single process consists of separate modules, each of which can be worked on independently, but all of which must still be combined»_

-&emsp;&emsp;<ins>«From monoliths to microservices» by Sam Newman</ins>
+<ins>«From monoliths to microservices» by Sam Newman</ins>

 <ins>You can read more about this paragraph here /app/yamu-react-app/README.md</ins>